Assistance/ Emotional Support Animals and Service Animals for a Person with a Disability

 • An approved Emotional Support/Assistance Animal is allowed in the student's room and in common areas of the residence hall.
 Emotional Support/Assistance Animals are not permitted in any other areas of the campus outside of the accommodated student's assigned housing.

-• Animals must be housebroken and able to live on campus without creating a nuisance for other residents and members of the community.
-Emotional Support/Assistance Animals must be caged/contained when students are in class or out of the residence halls.
-Assistance animals should not be left unattended/unchecked in the residence hall for long periods of time.
+• Animals must be housebroken.
+Emotional Support/ Assistance animals should not be left unattended in the residence hall for long periods of time.
 If students will be leaving campus for the weekend or for breaks, they are required to take their animal with them or board them off campus.
-Since the animal is permitted to remain on campus as an accommodation for a specific students, the student with the accommodation is solely responsible for the control, observation, and maintenance of the animal.
-Other students should not serve as proxies to care for the animal.

 Service Animals

 Per ADA regulations, Service Animals may enter University buildings without restriction or documentation.
 Please see the Department of Justice's Frequently Asked Questions about Service Animals and the ADA.
-While documentation and registration is not required, we highly recommend that any student with a service animal contact OEA to discuss any academic concerns or plans.
+While documentation and registration is not required, we highly recommend that any student with a service animal contact OEA to discuss any academic concerns and plans for Service Animals in buildings and classes.